 Wild-caught fresh or frozen fish

 Plant-based protein sources include:

 Cold-pressed coconut oil, olive oil, avocado oil, flaxseed oil,

 (All nuts and seeds in whole food form)

 Unhealthy protein sources to avoid or limit include:

-Avoid commercial animal products as they are often given antibiotics and hormones and have not lived a healthy life
+Avoid commercial animal products as they are often given antibiotics and hormones.
+Many commercial animals have not lived a healthy life or a happy life.

 Unhealthy fats that are on the bad fats list include: